-In a trailblazing first, Hyundai introduces the IONIQ, the first car to be offered anywhere in the world with three electric options: the IONIQ Hybrid, the IONIQ Plug-in Hybrid and the IONIQ Electric.
-Dedicated to moving forward automotive technology to replace reliance on fossil fuels, Hyundai has not only produced three superb models, all offering exceptional efficiency, low emissions and superb performance, but the IONIQ also looks fantastic, being the winner of a Red Dot Award for Outstanding Design.
-To discover all the possibilities of the Hyundai IONIQ range for yourself, please send us an enquiry with any questions you may have, or book a test drive to try the IONIQ out where it belongs – on the road.
+In a trailblazing first, the Hyundai IONIQ is the first car to be offered anywhere in the world with three electric options: IONIQ Hybrid, IONIQ Plug-in Hybrid and IONIQ Electric.
+Dedicated to developing automotive technology to replace reliance on fossil fuels, Hyundai has produced three superb models, all offering exceptional efficiency, low emissions and superb performance.
+What’s more, the IONIQ looks fantastic, being the winner of a Red Dot Award for Outstanding Design.
+Send an enquiry to discover all the possibilities of the Hyundai IONIQ, or book a test drive to try the IONIQ where it belongs – on the road.

 The Hyundai IONIQ may be all about air flow and aerodynamic design, but the result is beautifully sleek and highly desirable.
 Starting at the front, the elegant, ultra-modern lights fit perfectly into the IONIQ’s coupé-style silhouette, while the daytime running lights and front air vents emphasise the roundness of the front corners.
 Helping air flow efficiently around the car are the side sill mouldings and front wheel air curtains, whilst the sloping roofline guides air over the car as it flows along the road.

 Utilising a seamless blend of electric motor and petrol engine, the Hyundai IONIQ Hybrid features a 1.6 GDi direct-injection petrol engine and a lithium-ion polymer battery powered electric motor, producing a combined power output of 141PS and a 0-62mph time of 10.8 seconds, with a top speed of 115mph.
 The IONIQ Hybrid boasts instantly available torque and an extra power boost when required, thanks to its electric motor and high levels of efficiency.
-Whilst constantly starting and stopping in town traffic, the Hybrid version comes into its own by improving fuel consumption and reducing emissions, leading to an impressive combined 83.1mpg and an emissions figure of only 79g/km.
-With its in-built technology, the IONIQ Hybrid’s battery is recharged during periods of deceleration by capturing energy from the brakes and also when running down hill as the engine automatically turns itself off.
+Whilst constantly starting and stopping in town traffic, the Hybrid version comes into its own by improving fuel consumption and reducing emissions, leading to impressive emissions figures.
+With its in-built technology, the IONIQ Hybrid’s battery is recharged during periods of deceleration by capturing energy from the brakes and also when running downhill as the engine automatically turns itself off.
 With a dual clutch transmission and two driving modes to choose from, Sport Mode and Eco Mode, the Hybrid will bring you a smooth and highly enjoyable driving experience.

 Benefiting from all the same charging options as the Plug-in Hybrid, the IONIQ Electric is a true, all-electric car, with a range of up to 130 miles and no tailpipe emissions.
 There’s no compromise on performance, however, with a top speed of 103mph and a 0-62mph time of only 9.9 seconds.
 Clever use of technology puts you in control.
 You can adjust how much power the IONIQ takes up from its regenerative braking and how much is used to make your driving an even more refined experience, simply by clicking on the left and right paddles mounted on the steering wheel.
 The 8” touch screen gives you full control over your maximum speed, your regenerative braking and your climate control, so you decide just how efficient you want your IONIQ to be on every journey.
 What’s more, just flip to Sport Mode and you’ll get an extra torque boost from 265Nm to 295Nm.
 As mentioned above, charging options mean you can get an 80% charge in under 30 minutes at a public charging point, a 95% charge from a home-installed wallbox in under 4.5 hours and a 100% charge from a standard domestic socket in 12 hours.

 As if Hyundai’s advanced powertrain technologies weren’t enough, the IONIQ also comes packed with connectivity and safety advancements too.
 Just check out the trim levels below to see what is standard on each model.